WayneDW/Variance_Reduced_Replica_Exchange_SGMCMC/README.md

-# Variance Reduced Replica Exchange SGHMC
+# Variance Reduced Replica Exchange Stochastic Gradient MCMC

 Despite the advantages of gradient variance reduction in near-convex problems, a natural discrepancy between theory and practice is that whether we should avoid the gradient noise in non-convex problems.
 To fill in the gap, we only focus on the variance reduction of **noisy energy estimators** to exploit the theoretical accelerations but no longer consider the variance reduction of the noisy gradients so that the **empirical experience** from stochastic gradient descents with momentum (M-SGD) can be naturally imported.